hereon-GEMS/Cont2SAS/README.md

 7. `models`: Data generation and plot generation scripts for the models provided with this software for testing (see [quick start guide](./getting-started.md)).
 8. `moose`: Output of a [MOOSE](https://mooseframework.inl.gov/) simulation, reformatted as input for `Cont2SAS`.
 Required for assigning SLD values in the mesh of the `phase_field` model.
 Reads the SLD values from `hdf5` files for chosen time steps.
 9. `moose_read`: (a) Input script for a [MOOSE](https://mooseframework.inl.gov/) simulation -- instructions how to run the corresponding FEM simulation using a docker container are [included in the detailed documentation](./docu/models/phase_field.md). (b) python scripts for converting the output [exodus files](https://mooseframework.inl.gov/source/outputs/Exodus.html) of the MOOSE simulation into `Cont2SAS` input.
-10. `shell_scripts`: Shell scripts that add/remove an environment variable to the user's `.bashrc` for easy execution of the provided examples.
+10. `shell_scripts`: Shell scripts that add/remove an environment variable to the user's shell config file for easy execution of the provided examples.
 11. `src`: Scripts that read xml files from the `xml` folder as input; generate mesh (`struct_gen.py`), assign SLD (`sim_gen.py`), calculate SAS patterns (`scatt_cal.py`), and effective cross-section (`sig_eff.py`); also used by the `*_gen.py` scripts in `models` (see [documentation](./docu/code/desc.md)).
 12. `tests`: Test scripts for one static validation model, one evolving validation model, and one functional simulated model.
 Checks whether the data get generated, plots get generated, plots are correct, cleans generated files after execution of tests.
 13. `xml`: Input xml files that specify variables read by the run scripts.